microsoft/SwinBERT/README.md

 We only support Linux with NVIDIA GPUs.
 We test on Ubuntu 18.04 and V100 cards.
 We use mixed-precision training hence GPUs with Tensor Cores are recommended.
+Our scripts require the user to have the [docker group membership](https://docs.docker.com/install/linux/linux-postinstall/) so that docker commands can be run without sudo.

 ## Download